-We're also busy distributing food vouchers and emergency hygiene kits to some of the most vulnerable older people - providing a little relief for those who have lost everything.
+We also distributed food vouchers and emergency hygiene kits to some of the most vulnerable older people - providing a little relief for those who have lost everything.

 'This is a good place.
 I come here to forget my suffering'